 Rash: The types of rash seen in patients with EMS include macules varying from small and purplish to large and brownish, urticaria, mucinous yellow plaques, dermatographism, serpiginous lesions, and erythematous plaques.
 Severe pruritus is prominent in some patients.

-Skin thickening: These findings occur in approximately one third of the patients.
+Skin thickening: These findings occur in approximately one third of cases.
 They resemble those seen in eosinophilic fasciitis, with skin thickening and subcutaneous induration affecting the forearms, arms, and legs.
 Patches of skin thickening resembling morphea are occasionally observed.
 In contrast with systemic sclerosis, digital skin thickening and Raynaud phenomenon are rare in patients with EMS.

 Pulmonary symptoms: Nonproductive cough and/or dyspnea usually appear within 2-3 weeks after the onset of myalgias.
 They are self-limited in most patients.

-Gastrointestinal symptoms: Rarely patients will complain of dysphagia, diarrhea, or dyspepsia.
+Gastrointestinal symptoms: Rarely, patients will complain of dysphagia, diarrhea, or dyspepsia.

 The clinical manifestations of EMS greatly vary.
 Typically, there is an abrupt onset of incapacitating myalgias, muscle cramps, dyspnea, peripheral edema, low-grade fever, fatigue, and skin rashes.
 These acute inflammatory symptoms resolve in 3-6 months, and variable degrees of neuropathy, myopathy, and skin thickening follow.
-Three to 4 years after the acute illness, patients report persistent chronic fatigue, intermittent myalgias, and muscle cramps, but no new manifestations appear after that time.[17]
+Three to 4 years after the acute illness, many patients report persistent chronic fatigue, intermittent myalgias, and muscle cramps, but no new manifestations appear after that time.[20]

 The acute inflammatory symptoms just listed typically resolve after 3-6 months, but at 1 year patients with EMS can have chronic symptoms that include the following: